A Crash Course in CRISPR-Cas9 Editing in Drosophila

-However, no matter how many success stories you find online or hear at seminars or conferences, it is often painstaking to find an effective and reproducible CRISPR protocol for the fruit fly (Drosophila melanogaster).
+However, no matter how many success stories you find online or hear at seminars or conferences, it is often painstaking to find an effective and reproducible protocol for CRISPR-Cas9 editing in Drosophila melanogaster.
 Unfortunately, the well-established protocols are often not applicable to fruit flies.

 In this article, I’d like to share with you an efficient strategy, originally developed by Port et al.,3 that we adopted to successfully make three different CRISPR-Cas9 knock-in fruit flies.